RiyadHassen/cv_texttoimage_geneai/README.md

 Implementation of https://arxiv.org/pdf/2006.11239.pdf (DDPM paper), with dependent on the input text.
 The model is trained of CIFAR10, with 10 classes.
+Make sure to download ckpt.pt before you run.
 To run the model, refer to the notebook.